-3 Attached hereto as Exhibit A is a list of Parties, Witnesses, and Definitions.
+3 Attached to the Motion hereto as Exhibit BA is Plaintiff's List a list of Parties, Witnesses, and Definitions.

 4 "Bankr.
-Docket No. " refers to the docket maintained by the Bankruptcy Court in case no. 19-34054.
+Docket No." refers to the docket maintained by the Bankruptcy Court in case no. 19-34054.

 - 8. On January 22, 2021, Highland filed its Fifth Amended Plan of Reorganization of Highland Capital Management, L.P. (as Modified) [Bankr.
 Docket No. 1808] (the "Plan"). - 9.
 On February 22, 2021, the Bankruptcy Court entered the Order Confirming the Fifth Amended Plan of Reorganization of Highland Capital Management, L.P. (as Modified) and (ii) Granting Related Relief [Bankr.
 Docket No. 1943] (the "Confirmation Order") which confirmed Highland's Plan.5 - 10.
 On August 11, 2021, the Plan became Effective (as defined in the Plan), and Highland became the Reorganized Debtor (as defined in the Plan).
 See Notice of Occurrence of Effective Date of Confirmed Fifth Amended Plan of Reorganization of Highland Capital Management, L.P.
 [Bankr.
 Docket No. 2700].